-2015 was a true celebration of all things Grateful Dead, as the storied jam band celebrated their 50th anniversary with a series of reunion shows over the summer.
+Two-thousand fifteen was a true celebration of all things Grateful Dead, as the storied jam band celebrated their 50th anniversary with a series of reunion shows over the summer.
 The shows were the last true reunions of the Core Four—the four surviving core members of the Dead: Bob Weir, Phil Lesh, Mickey Hart, and Bill Kreutzmann.
-The quartet were joined by part-time member Bruce Hornsby on piano, longtime Furthur collaborator Jeff Chimenti on keys, and Phish guitarist Trey Anastasio on lead guitar.
+The quartet was joined by part-time member Bruce Hornsby on piano, longtime Furthur collaborator Jeff Chimenti on keys, and Phish guitarist Trey Anastasio on lead guitar.

-The show also featured a “The Other One” suite sandwich, opening with “Cryptical Envelopment” and ending with “The Other One” into “Morning Dew.”
-That jam session featured “Dark Star,” “St. Stephen,” “The Eleven,” “Turn On Your Love Light,” and a psychedelic “Drums/Space.”
+The second set also featured a “The Other One” suite sandwich, opening with “Cryptical Envelopment” and ending with “The Other One” into “Morning Dew”.
+That jam session featured “Dark Star”, “St. Stephen”, “The Eleven”, “Turn On Your Love Light”, and a psychedelic “Drums/Space”.
 The show ended with “Casey Jones” bringing it home in fine fashion.

 Music aside, one of the more memorable moments from the first show was its rainbow.
 While the rainbow occurred naturally, as most rainbows do, an article in Billboard suggested that promoter Peter Shapiro spent $50,000 for a rainbow machine to create the effect.
 Jerry Garcia must have smiled down on the shows after all…

-Check out videos, full audio, and a setlist below.
+Check out select videos, full audio and video, and a setlist below.

 Set I: Jam -> Truckin’, Uncle John’s Band, Alligator -> Cumberland Blues, Born Cross-Eyed > Cream Puff War, Viola Lee Blues